phrh/PredRAD/README.md

 Usage
 -----

-1. The first script is **pattern_for_genome.sh**.
+1. **pattern_for_genome.sh**.
+The input arguments are are:

+> this script will search all the restriction sites from the input file (patternfilename) in every genome from the input file (genomefilename)

+  1. genomefilename  - name of file with table with two columns (1) species code and (2) link to whole genome fasta file (see example/test_pattern_for_genome/example_genome_table )
+  2. patternfilename - name of file with table with tow columns (1) restriction site regular expression and (2) restriction site name
+    (see example/test_pattern_for_genome/patternfilename)

+> To run, just write on shell

+... * pattern_for_genome.sh genomefilename patternfilename

+2. **genome_nucleotide_distrib.py**.
 The input files are:

-* pattern_for_genome.sh genomefilename patternfilename

-  1. genomefilename  - table with two columns (1) species code and (2) link to whole genome fasta file (see example/test_pattern_for_genome/example_genome_table )
-  2. patternfilename - table with tow columns (1) restriction site regular expression and (2) restriction site name (see example/test_pattern_for_genome/patternfilename)
+  1. genomefilename -
+  2. resultsfile

 * python genome_nucleotide_distrib.py genomefilename resultsfile

-  1. genomefilename -
-  2. results file

 * python sequence_probability.py distributionfile patternsfile